 The Moment

-Roughly US$124 trillion will change hands in the United States alone over the next two decades.
-Across the world, the figure is larger still.
+Roughly US$124 trillion (Cerulli Associates, 2024) will change hands in the United States alone by 2048.
+It is the largest such transfer in any single economy, and it is not happening in isolation.
 Eighty-seven per cent of family-office wealth has yet to pass to the next generation.
 Almost three-quarters of families surveyed by Bank of America expect a complete shift in their missions to come with the transfer.

 This is not principally a tax problem.
 It is a coherence problem.
 And most families know it.